 In adherence to the final course requirements for ECE 4335 (Design I) for the Fall 2014 semester, I am submitting our final progress report.
 This report, put together by the team, will address the full progress we made throughout the semester.
 The final report uses the ADDIE process in order to communicate our progress throughout the stages of our design activity.

 As you may already know, detailed measurements of Blowout Preventer (BOP) ram blocks under increase pressure are currently not available in the industry.
 Further more, if such measurements were to be collected manually under test conditions, there would be a significant safety risk to the technician or operator conducting the procedure.
-Our team set fourth to develop a device that will remotely collect ram block surface measurements such as sealing distances and alignments measurements along the joining seal blocks in order to understand how materials being used behave under increase pressure.
+Our team set fourth to develop a device that will remotely collect ram block surface measurements such as sealing distances and alignments measurements along the joining seal blocks in order to understand how materials being used behave under pressure.
 The project is a continuation of the previous UH senior design team during the 2013-2014 academic year, which previously conducted research providing the scanning system that utilizes a 2D laser scanner coupled with a rotary encoder in order to produce a 3D point cloud image of a surface.
 Their work did not include lowering the laser system to the bottom of a BOP ram block surface.
 This limits the ability to accurately scan surfaces outside of the effective proximity.
 Our team’s new design improves upon the existing device by providing a controllable range of vertical motion that will place the laser on the effective scanning distance in order to obtain accurate measurement data.

 The team looks forward to finishing the project and implementing our redesign and in hearing any feedback you have on our performance this semester.
 If you have any questions, concerns or need further information in regards to this final progress report, please contact me at Kevin.Cantor@NOV.com or at (713) 367-4513.